dortania/OpenCore-Install-Guide/config-laptop.plist/arrandale.md

 ### Delete

 Forcibly rewrites NVRAM variables, do note that `Add` **will not overwrite** values already present in NVRAM so values like `boot-args` should be left alone.

-* **LegacyEnable**: NO
-  * Allows for NVRAM to be stored on nvram.plist, needed for systems without native NVRAM

-* **LegacyOverwrite**: NO
-  * Permits overwriting firmware variables from nvram.plist, only needed for systems without native NVRAM

 * **LegacySchema**
   * Used for assigning NVRAM variables, used with LegacyEnable set to YES